dirtyhenry/tech-articles/_posts/2013-01-04-making-scrum-cards-from-jira-with-jquery-and-css.md

 layout: default
 title: Bookmarklets for Jira OnDemand
 category: blog
----
+alert:
+  level: info
+  content: |
     **Update!** 2013 Nov.
 20th: The bookmarklets have been updated to support the new Jira OnDemand markup.
-{: .alert .alert-info}
+---

 Sometimes you run out of Post-Its.
 Shit happens.
 Let's keep the task board busy anyway...
-{: .lead}

 It happened to me in real-life.
 We just agreed on our Sprint backlog and are willing to display it proudly on our walls but... there's no Post-Its left.